BeiGeJin/CMR_IA/Modeling/CMR2/README.txt

 evaluating the current iteration.
 You therefore only need to run pgo once, rather than once per iteration.

-IMPORTANT: The particl swarm leaves behind many files tracking intermediate steps of the algorithm.
+IMPORTANT: The particle swarm leaves behind many files tracking intermediate steps of the algorithm.
 Once the algorithm has finished, remember to delete all tempfiles and keep only the files with the goodness of fit scores and parameter values from each iteration.

-1) pso_cmr2_ltpFR3.py: A particle swarm optimization algorithm.
-Includes implementations of many different particle swarm variants (see its docstring for reference).
-Particle swarms are designed to test small numbers of parameter sets for hundreds/thousands of iterations.
+Note: Particle swarms are designed to test small numbers of parameter sets for hundreds/thousands of iterations.
 Parameter sets within an iteration can be tested in parallel.
 Each new iteration cannot start until all parameter sets from the current iteration have finished.